Detrended Price Oscillator (DPO) Strategy and Usage

 Divergence in the DPO

 The Detrended Price Oscillator can also show divergence between the price and the indicator.
 Sometimes the price moves on rising but the indicator does not rise.
-This is a negative divergence and price can change its direction from up to down.
-Similarly sometimes price continues falling but the indicator does not fall.
-This is a positive direction and indicates that the market can bounce back.
+This is a negative divergence and the price can change its direction from up to down.
+Similarly, sometimes the price continues falling but the indicator does not fall.
+This is a positive divergence and indicates that the market can bounce back.
 Check the image below.

 DPO Indicator